 The church in Ohrdruf, where Bach's brother was organist.

 After mom and dad of Johann Sebastian had died, he moved in with his oldest brother at Ohrdruf.
-There Johann Christoph Bach was teacher and cantor.
-He educated young Johann Sebastian, playing the piano and the organ.
-There is a story that the young composer Johann Sebastian tried very hard to get information out of a booklet which his oldest brother didn’t want to let him read, and he had locked.
+There, Johann Christoph Bach was teacher and cantor.
+He educated young Johann Sebastian, playing the piano and the pipe organ.
+There is a story that the young composer Johann Sebastian tried very hard to get information out of a booklet which his oldest brother didn’t want to let him copy, and he had locked.
 So Johann Sebastian silently stepped down the stairs at night to the little cabinet with the iron grill and put his little hands through the cabinet door.
 He managed to grab the booklet and copied it in numerous full moon nights, as he needed the rare light to see the notes.
 When his brother found out, he was so angry that he took this copy away and never returned it to Johann Sebastian until Johann Christoph died.
 Why?
 We will probably never know until time travel begins in the close future.

-The text on the Johann Sebastian Bach Memorial reveals that he lived and worked in Weimar twice.
+The text on the Johann Sebastian Bach Memorial reveals, that he lived and worked in Weimar twice.

 The city hall of Arnstadt, its front is restored beautifully.